davidcurrie2001/Case-Studies/README.md

    [form for collecting contributions](https://forms.office.com/e/majtzigfXt).

-2. We will then translate your reply into a text according to the template and publish in this GitHub repository on your behalf.
+2. We will then translate your reply into a text according to the template and publish it in this GitHub repository on your behalf.

 ### Submit your case study by email